A. F. Holste

 Friedrich August Albert Holste, known as August Fred Holste, (September 8, 1874 – ?) was an American football player and coach.
 He served as the head football coach at Rose Polytechnic Institute—now known as Rose-Hulman Institute of Technology—in 1903 and Fairmount College–now known as Wichita State University in 1904.
 Holste played college football at the University of Chicago, where he was a member of the undefeated 1899 Chicago Maroons football team.
 Holste coached at Morgan Park Academy in Chicago 1902.

-Holster served as the head coach at the University of Wisconsin–Whitewater in 1900 and Denison University in 1901.
+Holster served as the head football coach at Whitewater Normal School—now known as the University of Wisconsin–Whitewater—in 1900 and Denison University in 1901.
+In 1913, he was the head football coach at Butte High School in Butte, Montana, winning the state championship in his lone season.